one-love/one-love/README.md

   - Code and services on the host are shared with Vagrant box through NFS

 ### First run
 Clone this repo and `cd` into it.
 Set user-data with `cp user-data.sample user-data`.
-Get the discovery endpoint with `curl https://discovery.etcd.io/new`, and put it in user-data.
 Run `vagrant up`.
 The process will take a while and should give you fully configured VirtualBox VM instance.
-Point your browser to [Vagrant VM](http://172.17.8.101:8000/api/v1).
+Point your browser to [Vagrant VM](http://172.17.8.101/api/v1).
 Login with admin@example.com/Sekrit